-Objective: The Jackson Highway and Grant Line East Visioning areas have large areas throughout their expanse that are rich with habitat.
-These areas should be protected and conserved, at the same time be used as a public amenity directing the built environment away from them.
+The Jackson Highway and Grant Line East Visioning areas have large expanses rich with habitat.
+These areas should be protected and conserved, and used as a public amenity.

-- VP-168.
-Development will be restricted from any designated habitat conservation areas.
-Residential or commercial development along such areas should be low in density and be designed so as to prevent any environmental impact.
-Neighborhoods along habitat areas should be designed to front these open spaces and create a prominent public amenity and an educational opportunity - VP-169.
-While it is important to visually connect all land uses to create an integrated community, design of neighborhoods must be such that they are oriented towards these spaces, however they should be physically separated to protect a precious environmental resources.
+VP-176.
+Development will be restricted from any sensitive habitat areas, including areas subject to a 404 permit issued by the U.S. Army Corps of Engineers.
+Residential or commercial development along such areas should be designed to prevent negative-environmental impacts.
+Neighborhoods along habitat areas should front these open spaces to create a prominent public amenity and an educational opportunity.

+VP-177.
+While visually connecting all land uses helps to create an integrated community, neighborhoods should be physically separated from precious environmental resources.
+Apendix D - Best Management Practices